redhat-plumbers-in-action/differential-shellcheck/README.md

 * requirements: `optional`
 * example: [.differential-shellcheck-scripts.txt](.github/.differential-shellcheck-scripts.txt)

-> **Note**: _Every path should be absolute and placed on a separate line.
+> **Warning**: _Every path should be absolute and placed on a separate line.
 Avoid spaces in the list since they are interpreted as comments._

 ### external-sources